Air Transport World Names Amer - GuruFocus.com

-FORT WORTH, Texas, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Air Transport World (ATW), the leading media brand serving the information needs of the global airline and commercial air transport communities, announced today American Airlines was named the 2023 Eco-Airline of the Year.
+FORT WORTH, TX / ACCESSWIRE / February 14, 2023 / Air Transport World (ATW), the leading media brand serving the information needs of the global airline and commercial air transport communities, announced today American Airlines was named the 2023 Eco-Airline of the Year.

-The award marks the latest recognition of American’s progress towards its ambitious sustainability goals.
+The award marks the latest recognition of American's progress toward its ambitious sustainability goals.

 "American is actively incorporating sustainability at every level of our business, from the fuel we buy to the food we serve our customers," American CEO Robert Isom said.
 "And our all-the-above approach is just getting started.
 As Eco-Airline of the Year, we will continue to lead the industry as an innovator in this space and affirm our unyielding commitment to build an American Airlines that will thrive forever."